 5 Takeaways On The New Biden-Harris Presidential Ticket

-Joe Biden picked California Sen. Kamala Harris to be his vice-presidential running mate.
+Joe Biden picked California Sen. Kamala Harris to be his vice presidential running mate.

-It's an historic pick.
+It's a historic pick.
 But there's a lot more to it than that.

 Here are five takeaways: